Diet Myths Often Prevent Weight Loss and Weight Maintenance

 Aspartame and multiple sclerosis, seizures, chronic fatigue, visual disturbances

 No Relation: Again all of these reports are based on anecdotal stories.
 No reliable reports have proven any connection between aspartame and these disorders.
 Surprisingly, the answers are much simpler than one would think.
-Of the two issues, safety and efficacy, the safety has been settled by all reasonable individuals: AS’s are safe.
+Of the two issues – safety and efficacy – all reasonable individuals have settled the safety issue: AS’s are safe.

 Aspartame does carry a cautionary note, however.
 It isn’t safe for people who have the rare hereditary disease phenylketonuria (PKU).
 Products that contain aspartame must carry a PKU warning on the label.

 There are published safety standards for consumption of AS.
-The term ADI (Acceptable Daily Intake) is used by the FDA, the Joint Commission of Experts on Food Additives of the World Health Organization, the Food and Agriculture Organization and the European Food Safety Agency.
-In general the ADI’s include about 20 cans (12 oz.) per day of diet cola for aspartame, 12 packets of saccharin sweetener and 6 cans of diet cola for sucralose.
+The FDA, the Joint Commission of Experts on Food Additives of the World Health Organization, the Food and Agriculture Organization and the European Food Safety Agency, uses the term ADI (Acceptable Daily Intake).
+In general, the ADI’s include about 20 cans (12 oz.) per day of diet cola for aspartame, 12 packets of saccharin sweetener and 6 cans of diet cola for sucralose.

 Here are the position papers of the major academic institutions involved in the safety issue of artificial sweeteners: